"Hi this is Dennis from Wheel Kinetics."

 With those answers, Jon created our Brand Brief.
 It's what we are about and what our customers want.

-With customer wants and business mission clarity defined, we hunted for the right name.
-Jon suggested a book from marketing guru Alexandra Watkins for a name-selecting frame rail.
+Jon suggested a book from marketing guru Alexandra Watkins for a name-selecting guide.

 Our new name should suggest our brand, resonate with our audience, connect visually to aid in memory, go beyond its literal meaning, and evoke some kind of emotion.
 The name also shouldn't be hard to pronounce, have insider meaning, or be hard to spell.
 (Wheel Kinetics failed all three!)